readingshapes/streamlit_tutorial/emails/day-2.md

 **Activate your virtual environment**

-In your project directory type:
+In your project directory, run:

 `source .venv/bin/activate`